floragunncom/search-guard-docs/_content/_docs_configuration_changes/configuration_sgadmin_basic_usage.md

 {% include toc.md %}

-The Search Guard configuration is stored in an index on the Elasticsearch cluster.
+The Search Guard configuration is stored in an index on the OpenSearch/Elasticsearch cluster.
 This allows for configuration hot-reloading, and eliminates the need to place configuration files on any node.

 Configuration settings are uploaded to the Search Guard configuration index using the `sgadmin` tool.
 When installing Search Guard for the first time, you have to run sgadmin at least once to initialize the configuration index.